Bendat/UdemyChallenge/README.md

 QuizChallenge is a full stack solution, however most of the focus is on the front end, with the backend only responsible for retrieving data and calculating the final result.

-QuizChallenge is developed in Typescript, pug and less.
-The build toolchain is simple and only uses gulp, emphasis was not placed on resolving urls through routing or otherwise so the app must be run from public/build/html.
-Typescript acts as an excellent utility to ensure a number of what would be runtime errors are caught at compile time through static typing which is why I used it.

 # Architecture